helberan/notes/README.md

 );
 ```

-### Creating slices
+## Creating slices

-Let's say you want to globally store your state - the state is going to be a user selected number.
-To do this you need to create a "slice" where your data will be stored.
+For example, let's create a slice to store a number:
 ```ts
 import { createSlice, PayloadAction } from '@reduxjs/toolkit';